ionos-cloud/ionosctl/docs/commands/lan/list.md

 ## Description

-Use this command to get a list of LANs on your account.
+Use this command to retrieve a list of LANs provisioned in a specific Virtual Data Center.

 Required values to run command: